flatheadmill/sympatico/diary.md

 ## Thu Feb 13 12:53:22 CST 2020

-Enqueue into Paxos needs to be a queue for visibility and it need to block the caller.
+Enqueue into Paxos needs to be a queue for visibility and it needs to block the caller.
 Which means Turnstile or Avenue, but maybe not.
 Seems like we can keep our loop of writes running and have our backlog and that can expose our count.
 Because everyone is going to have to wait, that can't be done without creating a